-The individual’s case manager, care coordinator or community-based case manager is responsible for monitoring the services in the person-centered service plan which includes at a minimum monthly contact with the individual or their representative and visiting individuals in their place of residence on a quarterly basis.
-As part of the monitoring activities the case manager, care coordinator or community-based case manager will review the receipt of HBH with the member and ensure that the delivery of HBH through remote support continues to meet the individual’s service needs.
+The individual’s case manager or community-based case manager is responsible for monitoring the services in the person-centered service plan which includes at a minimum monthly contact with the individual or their representative and visiting individuals in their place of residence on a quarterly basis.
+As part of the monitoring activities the case manager or community-based case manager will review the receipt of HBH with the member and ensure that the delivery of HBH through remote support continues to meet the individual’s service needs.
 This regular review will include a review of the member’s use of the equipment, informed consent for the mode of service delivery and the overall satisfaction with the delivery of HBH remotely.
 The HCBS QIO and the MCOs also provide oversight of service delivery through the quality monitoring and oversight of the HBH providers.